simon--poole/PortfolioExamples/README.md

 I wanted to absorb a lot of different portfolio sites before I started working on my own.

 Most of these were dug up on reddit.
-Some have things I really like and want to emulate, some have things I want to avoid, and a lot of them have both.
+Some have things I really like and want to emulate, some have things I want to avoid, and a lot have some of both.

 I also found a thread with [lots of great portfolio advice](https://www.reddit.com/r/webdev/comments/1nzzsn/cant_make_a_portfolio/).